fazekaszs/loco_hd/README.md

 ## Running the Rust unit tests

 Unit tests can be run with Cargo.
-Since this is a PyO3 project, an additional flag is needed:
+Since this is a PyO3 project, an additional `--no-default-features` flag is needed:

 ```bash
 cargo test --no-default-features